10 ebook Structure

 Reference list Optional Author reference list notes all resources cited within the open text and lists them alphabetically by the author’s last name.

-Acknowledgments and attributions Recommended Author A list of resources that contributed to the compilation of the current eBook.
+Acknowledgments and attributions Recommended Author A list of resources that contributed to the compilation of the current ebook.

 Bibliography Optional Author Typically, a bibliography refers to all works used as references within the open text, both cited and read as background in preparation for writing.
 Note: A bibliography is not used by all style guides.